rfwarn/ASCII_LLM_Maze/README.md

 **Start the solver:** `python ASCIImaze.py`<br>
 **Dive into the Challenge:** Provide your move direction.
 Inputs are flexible and not case-sensitive for user convenience.

+## Initial Prompt Directions:
+You have your starting position 'S', the end position 'E' and your current position will be indicated after every move with '*'.
+Walls are labeled as '#' and are impenetrable.
+This is done one turn at a time giving me the direction you would like to go (up 'U', down 'D', left 'L', right 'R').
+You can also request a 3x3 grid of the immediate area around you with '3'.

 **Example:**

 ```